What Should You Know About Small Group Health Insurance?

 You’ve probably been thinking about how to offer small group health insurance that meets your employees’ needs without it costing a fortune.
-You may have many questions about how the recent health insurance laws will affect your business, what kinds of group health plans are available, and how to apply for group health coverage.
-This article can provide answers to some of the frequently asked questions employers like you have about small business health insurance.
+You may have many questions about how health insurance will affect your business, what kinds of group health plans are available, and how to apply for group health coverage.
+HealthMarkets can provide answers to frequently asked questions employers like you may have about small business health insurance.

 Do I Need to Have Employees to Buy Group Health Insurance?